Skip to main content

 Same total rise, same slope — only the stringer board differs.
 In standard mount the stringer is cut one rise shorter and the deck itself is the top tread.
 In flush mount the stringer spans the full floor-to-floor height and its top tread sits level with the deck.
 CraftedCalcs branches the stringer length, stringer height, and angle formulas automatically based on the mount type you select.

-Formula convention follows standard residential carpentry practice and IRC §R311.7.5 ↗ .
-Pythagorean geometry traces to classical trigonometry; Blondel's 2R+R ergonomic rule dates to 1672.
+Formula convention follows standard residential carpentry practice and AWC DCA-6 §3 (restates IRC §R311.7.5) ↗.
+Pythagorean geometry traces to classical trigonometry; Blondel's 2R+T ergonomic rule dates to 1672.

 Common Mistakes